BDE 4.14.0 Production release

 This section illustrates intended use of this component.

-Example 1: Basic Usage of bdlde::HexEncoder:
+Example 1: Basic Usage of bdlde::HexEncoder

-The following example shows how to use a bdlde::HexEncoder object to implement a function, streamEncoder, that reads text from bsl::istream, encodes that text into hex representation , and writes the encoded text to a bsl::ostream. streamEncoder returns 0 on success and a negative value if the input data could not be successfully encoded or if there is an I/O error.
+In the example below, we implement a function streamEncoder, that reads text from bsl::istream, encodes that text into hex representation, and writes the encoded text to a bsl::ostream. streamEncoder returns 0 on success and a negative value if the input data could not be successfully encoded or if there is an I/O error.

 int streamEncoder(bsl::ostream& os, bsl::istream& is)